-- I. Pupil Behaviour Policy

-- 2. Anti-bullying Policy

-- 3. Trauma informed Relationships and behaviour Policy

-- 4. Social, Emotional and Mental Health Policy - 5.
-Acceptable Use Policy - 6.
-Daily Expectations - 7.
-E-safety/Online safety Policy - 8.
-"Guidance for schools working with children who display harmful sexual behaviour" (Leicestershire LA Guidance) - 9.
-DfE guidance Part 5 of "Keeping children safe in education".
+- 1. Pupil Behaviour Policy - 2.
+Anti-bullying Policy - 3.
+Social, Emotional and Mental Health Policy - 4.
+7. E-safety/Online safety Policy - 5.
+8. "Guidance for schools working with children who display harmful sexual behaviour" (Leicestershire LA Guidance) - 6.
+9. DfE guidance Part 5 of "Keeping children safe in education".

-All children will be encouraged to report to a trusted adult in school all incidents of child on child abuse wherever it may have happened and will be taught about alternative ways of doing this both in school and elsewhere eg via email.
+All children will be encouraged to report to a trusted adult in school all incidents of child on child abuse.
 They will always be taken seriously and never given the impression that they are creating a problem by reporting their concern or made to feel ashamed.
 It is recognised that even where no reports are received, this does not mean that such abuse is not taking place.
 It could just be that it has not been reported.
 Where an incident has occurred or specific risks are identified, the details will be added to a safeguarding or behaviour record for the children concerned and a thorough investigation conducted by the DSL, where appropriate.
 A written risk assessment will be undertaken by the DSL in order to minimise the risk of further harm and to ensure the safety of all staff and pupils.
 Parents or carers of the children involved will be informed as soon as it is appropriate to do so.
 Support plans will be written and help offered, by different adults in school (to avoid a possible conflict of interest), to the alleged victim, the child or young person accused and any other children involved.
-A referral to any relevant outside agency will be made e.g. Police or Social Care.
+A referral to any relevant outside agency will be made eg Police or Social Care.